EncompassRest/EncompassRest/README.md

 ## Why does this exist?
 You may wonder why this library exists when Ellie Mae has provided their own [Encompass API .NET Language Bindings](https://github.com/EllieMae/developerconnect-dotnet-bindings).

-First, the Encompass API .NET Language Bindings were released long after the API's became available so API users needed a common .NET library for consuming the Encompass API's, hence this library was born.
+First, the Encompass API .NET Language Bindings were released long after the API's became available so users needed a common .NET library for consuming the Encompass API's, hence this library was born.

-Secondly, the swagger generated Encompass API .NET Language Bindings are far inferior to the custom crafted and well thought-out EncompassRest library.
+Secondly, the swagger generated Encompass API .NET Language Bindings are less robust compared to the custom crafted, well thought-out, and thoroughly tested EncompassRest library.

 ### More features
 * Dirty checking serialization to only send back the updated data